-We have entered into offer letters with our executive officers and change in control and severance agreements with certain of our executive officers.
-For a description of these agreements, see the section of this proxy statement titled "Executive Compensation - Executive Employment Arrangements."
+We have entered into employment offer letters and change in control and severance agreements with our executive officers.
+For a description of these agreements with our named executive officers, see the section of this proxy statement titled "Executive Compensation - Executive Employment Arrangements."

-We have granted stock options and performance restricted stock units and issued common stock to our executive officers and to certain of our non-employee directors.
+We have granted stock options and/or performance-based restricted stock units, and issued common stock in connection therewith as applicable, to our executive officers and our non-employee directors.
 For a description of these grants and issuances, see the sections of this proxy statement titled "Board of Directors and Corporate Governance - Director Compensation" and "Executive Compensation."

-We have entered into indemnification agreements with our directors and executive officers.
-These agreements provide for the indemnification of our directors, officers and some employees for certain expenses and liabilities incurred in connection with any action, suit, proceeding or alternative dispute resolution mechanism, or hearing, inquiry or investigation that may lead to the foregoing, to which they are a party, or are threatened to be made a party, by reason of the fact that they are or were a director, officer, employee, agent or fiduciary of us, or any of our subsidiaries, by reason of any action or inaction by them while serving as an officer, director, agent or fiduciary, or by reason of the fact that they were serving at our request as a director, officer, employee, agent or fiduciary of another entity.
+We have entered into indemnification agreements with our directors and executive officers which provide for the indemnification for certain expenses and liabilities incurred in connection with any action, suit, proceeding or alternative dispute resolution mechanism, or hearing, inquiry or investigation that may lead to the foregoing, to which they are a party, or are threatened to be made a party, by reason of the fact that they are or were a director, officer, employee, agent or fiduciary of us, or any of our subsidiaries, by reason of any action or inaction by them while serving as a director, officer, employee, agent or fiduciary, or by reason of the fact that they were serving at our request as a director, officer, employee, agent or fiduciary of another entity.
 In the case of an action or proceeding by or in the right of us or any of our subsidiaries, no indemnification will be provided for any claim where a court determines that the indemnified party is prohibited from receiving indemnification.
 We believe that these indemnification agreements are necessary to attract and retain qualified persons as directors and officers.
 We also maintain directors' and officers' liability insurance.